 Gable vents are a type of passive vent found, as the name suggests, in the gable ends of a house.
 Gables are the tallest points of a wall that goes into the crook of the point on a roof.
 These are the highest pieces of an attic, which means the warm air is easily moves outward.
-Gable vents can be decorative and/or functional depending on their location and other ventilation forms installed.
+These vents are designed to allow air to flow through the attic, playing a crucial role in the roof’s ventilation system.
+They are usually rectangular or triangular in shape and are placed near the peak of the gable.
+Additionally, gable vents can also be decorative and/or functional depending on their location and other ventilation forms installed.

 Gable vents are passive, which means they rely on the weather to move air in and out.
 Frequently, these vents are found on opposing sides, creating an open system for breezes to move completely through an attic.
 Similarly, for gable vents to be most effective, they are commonly paired with soffits.
 These are the mesh areas found on the bottom of a roof where the lowest pieces overhang a wall.
 With soffits, gable vents will not only allow air in, but also act as an external vent to flush warm air with cold brought in from the soffits below.
 When warm air rises it naturally pulls in air beneath it.
 Therefore, it is most effective to pair gable vents with another ventilation option down-line within the system.